 bird of prey hovering over a hedgerow about 100 metres away, the sun glinting

-off of it's white wings.
-Gill called out 'Osprey' as I rushed to pull my bins
+off of its white wings.
+Gill called out 'Osprey' as I rushed to pull my bins out

-out of my bag.
-We'd almost forgotten that they were a target species in this
+of my bag.
+We'd almost forgotten that they were a target species in this area at

-area at this time of year.
-The autumn migration has begun and these birds will
+this time of year.
+The autumn migration has begun and these birds will be making

-be making their way south back to Africa but stopping at our reservoirs and
+their way south back to Africa but stopping at our reservoirs and lakes on the

-The BMW we're now using (the Harley is due for it's rebuild very soon) is
+The BMW we're now using (the Harley is due for its rebuild very soon) is running

-running perfectly and a very capable bike it is too.
-Hacking back and forth to
+perfectly and a very capable bike it is too.
+Hacking back and forth to Alfriston

-Alfriston on such a beautiful day was a real pleasure, without a fantastic hike
+on such a beautiful day was a real pleasure, without a fantastic hike and an

 Four miles away the promontory of Firle